InfinityHub/FE2D_forEM/docs/source/index.rst

       >>> FE2D -iFWD_input.dat

-   In the above, "FE2D" is the name of the compiled FORTRAN program, "FWD_input.dat" is the name of the special input file, and "-i" is one of the flags of the program.
+   In the above, "FE2D" is the name of the compiled FORTRAN program, "FWD_input.dat" is the name of the special input file, and "-i" is one of the flags of the program and is used to specify the name of the input file.

 Compilation
 -----------